AIReg-Bench: Benchmarking Language Models That Assess AI Regulation Compliance: Future Work

 \section{Future Work}

-This benchmark should serve as a starting point for tracking LLM progress at AIR compliance assessments, rather than as a finish line indicating readiness for deployment in legal practice.
-Moving towards that goal will require additional benchmarks that build upon and extend AIReg-Bench.
-Some suggested directions for extensions to AIReg-Bench are outlined below.
+This benchmark serves as a starting point for tracking LLM progress at AIR compliance assessments, rather than as a finish line indicating readiness for deployment in legal practice.
+Moving towards that goal will require additional benchmarks that build upon AIReg-Bench.
+Suggested directions for extensions to AIReg-Bench are outlined below.

 \textbf{Extension to other AIR.} AIReg-Bench is currently scoped to a subset of the AIA's requirements for HRAI systems.
 In the future, it would be natural to extend AIReg-Bench to the rest of the AIA's requirements for HRAI systems as well as to its requirements for general purpose AI models \citep[Chap.
 V]{european_parliament_first}.
 When other AIRs achieve the AIA level of maturity, AIReg-Bench could also be extended to cover those AIR as well.
 In all cases, we believe that AIReg-Bench's overall playbook could be re-used, though the excerpt generation pipeline would need to be subtly reconfigured for these regulations and the excerpts annotated in light of the different compliance requirements.